How Much Does It Cost to Start a Cafe? (2026)

 How to lower these costs

-- Leasehold Improvements & Buildout is one of the largest one-time costs ($30,000 – $150,000) — look for used or leased equipment, a smaller initial order, or a phased buildout to shrink the upfront check.
+Build‑out, tenant improvements & permits is one of the largest one-time costs ($25,000 to $85,000).
+Look for used or leased equipment, a smaller initial order, or a phased buildout to shrink the upfront check.

-- Working Capital / Reserve is one of the largest one-time costs ($15,000 – $50,000) — look for used or leased equipment, a smaller initial order, or a phased buildout to shrink the upfront check.
+Working capital reserve (3–6 months of operating expenses) is one of the largest one-time costs ($15,000 to $50,000).
+Look for used or leased equipment, a smaller initial order, or a phased buildout to shrink the upfront check.

-- Marketing Launch (Website, Social Media, Grand Opening) runs $100 – $500/month — negotiate the rate up front, shop multiple vendors, or delay this line item until revenue can cover it.
+Launch marketing & signage (website, local ads, grand opening) runs $200 to $600/month.
+Negotiate the rate up front, shop multiple vendors, or delay this line item until revenue can cover it.

-- General Liability & Property Insurance runs $100 – $300/month — negotiate the rate up front, shop multiple vendors, or delay this line item until revenue can cover it.
+Insurance (first‑year premium: general liability, property, workers’ comp) runs $100 to $325/month.
+Negotiate the rate up front, shop multiple vendors, or delay this line item until revenue can cover it.

 Customize these numbers →